idaholab/virtual_test_bed/doc/content/resources/neams-workbench.md

 ### Exiting and closing the Virtual Desktop

-The Virtual Desktop can be exited by closing the browser tab that was opened when creating a `NEAMS Workbench session` in Step 1 (section 4.2.1).
+The Virtual Desktop can be exited by closing the browser tab that was opened when creating a `NEAMS Workbench session` in Step 1.
 Users have the option of logging back in by clicking `Launch the NEAMS Workbench` shown in [fig:hpc_on_demand_open_session].
 The NEAMS Workbench session can be closed by clicking on `Delete`, which will terminate the session.

 # Considerations